 Understanding Grades for Washington Silver Quarters

-Washington silver quarters are made out of 90% silver which is relatively soft and malleable.
+Washington silver quarters are made out of 90% silver, which is relatively soft and malleable.
+Therefore, this coin series will tend to wear quicker than coins made out of harder metals such as nickel.
 Grades of mint state or uncirculated are determined by examining the high points of the coin's design.
 The photo on the left illustrates the design highest points on the coin (indicated by the color red).
-If you think you have an uncirculated Washington silver quarter, look at these areas on the coin first to see if you can spot any wear.
-If there is wear, then it is not uncirculated.
+If you believe you have an uncirculated Washington silver quarter, look at these areas on the coin first to see if you can spot any wear.
+Even the slightest amount of wear will disturb the mint luster on the highest points of the coin's design.
+If there is wear, then it will be considered a circulated coin.

 02 of 11

 The coin is very heavily worn and barely legible.
 Some of the devices, lettering, legends, and date may be worn smooth, but the date is readable.
 Portions of the rim blend into the lettering.

 Obverse: Parts of the word "LIBERTY" and the date are merging with the rim.
 All details on Washington's head are worn away and just an outline remains.